 Typical shelf life for iodine is about 3 to 5 years for the pill form and indefinite for the crystalline form.
 Be aware of color changes to the iodine to interpret its effectiveness.

 Please note: iodine can be dangerous to pregnant or nursing women and people with thyroid conditions.
 Do not use iodine if this applies to you.
+Be sure to clean your hydration reservoir after use if you’ve used iodine tablets to protect anyone using them after you.

 Camping Stoves & Pots

 If the conditions are right, boiling is great at killing microbes in the water.
 And if you don’t have any of the gear mentioned above, boiling is easy way to purify your water.
 All you need is a large camping pot and a campfire or a propane camping stove, which you will likely have.
 To purify the water, make sure to bring it to at least 170 degrees Fahrenheit for at least half an hour.
 When you’re on the go, you may bring a portable camping wood stove to burn wood foraged in the wild.
+In a pinch, you can also boil water in a camping kettle

 Keeping Your Dog Hydrated While Camping